MD-Anderson-Bioinformatics/NG-CHM/NGCHM/Documentation/Linkouts.md

 Attributes are string values globally associated with the NG-CHM.
 For instance, the `bio.species` attribute can be used to specify the species to which all data in the NG-CHM applies.
 They are displayed in the Map Info tab of the Heat Map Display Properties dialog.

 Map attributes are defined when building the NG-CHM.
 In the NG-CHM Builder, they can be edited on the Format Heat Map page, Labels and Attributes task, with Show Advanced Features checked.
 In the NG-CHM R package, they are added with the `chmAddProperty` function.

+## Label Linkout Targets

+Label linkouts typically open a browser tab/window on a URL that is constructed by a short javascript function.
+The constructed URL includes the label(s) passed to the linkout function.
+Ideally, the base of the URL is a defined API provided by the linked resource that is not access restricted.

+In a variation of this approach, the javascript function first queries an API for information about the passed label(s) and uses information in the result to construct the URL to open.

+Note that for `MULTI-SELECT` linkouts, large selections can easily result in document URLs or APIs that exceed the maximum URL length.
+Several alternatives to including all of the labels in the URL are possible but all require the owner of the linked resource to provide a suitable access method.

+We have noted three types of URL/API:

+* APIs that include the label(s) as query parameters: for example, `https://base-url-for-linkout/?gene=TP53`.

+* APIs that include a label as an element of the URL: for example, 'https://base-url-for-linkout/gene/TP53`.

+* APIs that include the labels(s) after a hash symbol: for example, 'https://base-url-for-linkout/#/gene/TP53'.

+All three URL types open a new tab/window without issues.
+However, the third type does not automatically reload an existing tab/window.
+The browser will update the tab's URL but the page content doesn't update.
+We've found that including a random query parameter before the hash will force the page to update:

+* Better API for including the labels(s) after a hash symbol: 'https://base-url-for-linkout/?_=a-random-string#/gene/TP53'.

 ## Structure of a typical `custom.js` file